Who Will Live in the New Jerusalem?

 It is not referencing the city of Jerusalem here but the people of Jerusalem because it speaks of ‘thrusting them out of His presence’.
 He did not pick Jerusalem up and thrust it out of His presence.

-So it is the fact that the New Jerusalem is inhabited by His Bride that it is referred to as such.
+So it is the fact that the New Jerusalem, the City of the Living God, is inhabited by Israel (including those adopted into Israel) that it is referred to as such.

 I will do a study on this difference soon but for the purposes of this article, I don’t want to get into that one too deeply!
 That is a whole other teaching!